Hemoglobin C Disease in Children

 The disorder is often found during newborn screening blood tests.
 Blood tests for hemoglobin C disease include:

-- Complete blood count, or CBC.
-A complete blood count checks the red and white blood cells, blood clotting cells (platelets), and sometimes, young red blood cells (reticulocytes).
+- Complete blood count (CBC).
+This checks the red and white blood cells, blood clotting cells (platelets), and sometimes, young red blood cells (reticulocytes).
 It includes hemoglobin and hematocrit and details about the red blood cells.

 - Peripheral smear.
 A small sample of blood is checked under a microscope to see if the cells look normal.